waldinho/james-waller-digital.com-NEW/README.md

 2. Add content.
 3. Remember to add stuff in from AKQA (Bunnings, Homebase, etc).
 4. Link up CV
+5. Add Job title and skills used for each portfolio company on hover.
-5. Responsive stuff (use seperate mobile stylesheet)
+6. Responsive stuff (use seperate mobile stylesheet)